gerritjvv/kafka-fast/kafka-clj/doc/vagrant.md

 Home: https://github.com/gerritjvv/kafka-fast

+*Important*

+The vagrant setup is under construction for the moment so if you do not have the vagrant box locally it will give you errors.
+This will be fixed shortly

 # Overview

 Using vagrant allows you to develop kafka application as if your running a full production deployed cluster.